opendihu/optimization/opendihu_examples/README.md

 # Bayesian Optimization for a cuboid muscle model

 ## Description
 In this folder are several examples of different muscles with different solvers and boundary conditions.
-Inside each example is a short ReadMe file that summarizes its setup.
-This is a general explanation on how to build and run an example.
+This is a general explanation on the differences of the different cases and on how to build and run an example.

+In "isotonic_contraction" we take a muscle and simulate its contraction after activation with one end fixed and one end free.
+With this simulation we can use Bayesian Optimization to look for parameters like the prestretch force that maximizes the muscle's contraction length.

+In "isometric_contraction" we take a muscle and simulate its behaviour and the generated forces with the muscle being activated, but fixed in place on both ends.
+With this simulation we can use Bayesian Optimization to look for parameters like the prestretch force that maximizes its contraction force.

+In "paired_muscles" we are not looking at a single muscle, but two muscles that are connected via a simplified tendon that behaves like a spring.
+We can use 2D Bayesian Optimization to look for parameters like the prestretch forces that maximize the contraction lengths of the paired muscles.

+In "prestretch_force_for_given_length" we use a bisection method to find the prestretch force that is required to stretch a muscle to a given length.

 ## How to build?
-Follow OpenDiHu's documentation (https://opendihu.readthedocs.io/en/latest/index.html) for installation, go to the corresponding folder and run
+Follow OpenDiHu's documentation for [installation](https://opendihu.readthedocs.io/en/latest/user/installation.html#), go to the corresponding folder and run
 ```
 mkorn && sr
 ```